Operational risk: Definition

 The Basel Committee defines operational risk in Basel II and Basel III as:

 The Basel Committee recognizes that operational risk is a term that has a variety of meanings and therefore, for internal purposes, banks are permitted to adopt their own definitions of operational risk, provided that the minimum elements in the Committee's definition are included.

 Scope exclusions

 The Basel II definition of operational risk excludes, for example, strategic risk – the risk of a loss arising from a poor strategic business decision.

 Other risk terms are seen as potential consequences of operational risk events.
 For example, reputational risk (damage to an organization through loss of its reputation or standing) can arise as a consequence (or impact) of operational failures – as well as from other events.

-Basel II seven event type categories
+Event types

 The following lists the seven official Basel II event types with some examples for each category: